 Expectations of Your Board and Organization

 We currently have 80+ local nonprofit organizations we consider partners.
-Because there are more organizations than students in the program, there may be years when your organization is not paired with an Apprentice Board Member.
+Because there are more organizations than students in the program, there may be years when your organization is not paired with an Nonprofit Board Fellow.
 Although it does not guarantee a fellow-board pairing each year, this model gives you the flexibility to opt out of participating in any given academic year and then opt back in during the subsequent year.

 The fellow-board matching process is largely driven by each fellow’s interest and passion.
 If paired, you will get a board fellow who is excited about your organization’s work.